TomChen1435/idm231-tc3363/document/help.md

 ## Site instructions

 - Enter your date of birth or click one of the pictures to find the public transit system you should discover next
-- Click the operator's logo or the button to visit their website
+- Click the button to visit their website
 - Click the location to find more about what the cities have to offer
 - Click "Close" to return to the homepage

-## Sources of Information
+## Sources of information

 - Source of all images: Wikipedia
 - Source of audio:

-## Why do I Make This?
+## Why do I make this?

 Heavy-rail rapid transit has been the most efficient way to transport a city's population since its creation.
 It is the perfect balance for passenger railways, combining the best of two worlds with the capacity of inter-urban railways and accessibility of urban trolleys.